This article was updated on 20/07/2023 for clarity and to incorporate new insights.

 - Heat the mussels in the pan for 30-60 seconds, stirring frequently.
 Add fresh parsley if you have any right at the end.

-- Serve the mussels on a slice of toasted bread.
+- Serve the mussels on a slice of toast.

 Pro tip: coat your mussels in cornstarch before frying them to get a crispy outside.
 And to get them EXTRA crispy, consider using more oil and deep frying the mussels.

-Cons: you need some extra ingredients on hand to really make the most of this reheating method.
+Results: The mussels tasted amazing, but you’ll need extra ingredients to really make the most of this reheating method.
+Without the garlic the mussels would be a little bland.

 How to reheat mussels in the microwave